How to Tell If Your BALM Conversations Are Working

 - Take the longview – knowing it may take time for your conversation to get through to your loved one

-- Employ a variety of tactics – Work with your BALM coach and your BALM community partners to hone your BALM conversations, Motivational Interviewing and your understanding of Stages of Change, to name a few.
+- Employ a variety of tactics – Work with your BALM® coach and/or your 7 Steps to BALM® buddies to hone your BALM® conversations, Motivational Interviewing and your understanding of Stages of Change, to name a few.
 When put together, these three can catapult your communication with your loved one to a powerful new level

 - Partner with your loved one’s professionals – clinician, recovery life coach, therapist, interventionist.